sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 What's the largest jigsaw puzzle you have ever put together?
 500 pieces?
 1000 pieces?
 10,000 pieces?

 I like to think of reading and studying the Bible as working on a big pizzle.
-A really big puzzle that has one piece for each verse.
-That's 31,120 pieces in total.
+A really big puzzle that has about 31,000 pieces.
+That's one piece for each verse.
 When you're dealing with something this big, how do you fit the pieces together and know that they are in the right place?
 Based on my personal experience putting together puzzles, this is very difficult without some type of picture to look at.
-In other words, what is the puzzle.
-Sometimes if a piece doesn't fit, you have to put the entire puzzle together and just see the missing place where it fits.
-Having some concept of the picture on the box helps greatly
+In other words, you need to have at least some idea of what the puzzle is actually about.
+Sometimes figuring out where one piece really fits can be quite challenging.
+You can have it in a particular location and it can seem to fit, but it's not until you have the rest of the puzzle together that you see where it actually fits.

-Haven't had a picture on my Bible since I had a picture Bible as a kid.
-Maybe look at some picture Bible examples.
-Who is the Bible about?
-The Bible is about a person.
-Looking at the first book, the first person we encounter is Adam.
-Looking at the last book Revelation, the last person we encounter

 .. note::

 	Bring out puzzle prop with a few pieces for illustration.

-Today I brought a few of the puzzle pieces that I've been thinking about recently.
-In fact, I have been thinking about these for quite a long time and I still find them to be a challenging set of verses to understand.
+Today I want to talk about a few of the verses I've been puzzling over recently.
+I think that these verses can be challenging to really fit in the right part of the picture.
 For the crowd here today, we are going to be looking at some pretty familar pieces.

 	[1Co 12:4, 7, 12-13 KJV] 4 Now there are diversities of gifts, but the same Spirit. ...
 7 But the manifestation of the Spirit is given to every man to profit withal. ...
 12 For as the body is one, and hath many members, and all the members of that one body, being many, are one body: so also [is] Christ.
 13 For by one Spirit are we all baptized into one body, whether [we be] Jews or Gentiles, whether [we be] bond or free; and have been all made to drink into one Spirit.
 	[1Co 12:27 KJV] 27 Now ye are the body of Christ, and members in particular.